Community Transformation Group

 Improve community health, education and the economy by building social capital in neighborhoods.

-For more information or to join CTG, please send your name, organization, e-mail, address, and phone number to our coordinator at Mesa County Public Health.
+For more information or to subscribe to our monthly newsletter, please send your name, organization, e-mail, address, and phone number to our coordinator at Mesa County Public Health.